FrancescoScandiffio/Foucault-pendulum-tracking-system/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/FrancescoScandiffio/Foucault-pendulum-tracking-system)

 ## Abstract
 The purpose of this project is to develop a program capable of tracking a Foucault pendulum with the aim of collecting motion data that can be compared with the expected theoretical trend.
-Although the design is intended for use with a foucault pendulum, the system is generic enough to be employed to obtain information about the motion of any moving object.
+Although the design is intended for use with a Foucault pendulum, the system is generic enough to be employed to obtain information about the motion of any moving object.
 The system also features a tool for correcting perspective distortion that can be used without having to physically access the camera to calibrate it.

 For a detalied description go to [About the project](#about-the-project).